-Everybody gets sick now and again, but in an economy where productivity is emphasized, many workers are tempted to show up even when they’re feeling under the weather.
-This trend of coming to work sick is known as “presenteeism," and it carries significant risks to public health and costs businesses money.
+Everybody gets sick now and then, but many employees are tempted to show up to work even when they’re feeling unwell, whether to preserve paid time off (PTO), avoid work piling up, or save team members from picking up the slack.
+This trend of coming to work sick is known as “presenteeism.”
+It carries significant risks to public health and costs businesses money.

 How big of a problem is presenteeism?

-Presenteeism might not sound like a major problem.
+Presenteeism might not sound like a significant problem.
 After all, most people like to rest when they’re not feeling well.
-However, it's more common than it might seem.
-According to a survey of 642 white-collar workers conducted by Office Pulse, 70 percent of respondents said they come into work even when they feel sick.
+However, presenteeism is more common than it might seem.
+According to The Shift Project, a Harvard-run survey of 6,600 workers analyzing paid sick leave found that 65% of employees surveyed worked even when they were ill.

-“When employees come to work sick, they jeopardize the rest of the team and put them at risk of also getting sick, which then means that each employee will soon face the same amount of lost productivity and the business now has to shoulder [multiple] sick employees rather than just the one,” said Stephanie Troiano, marketing manager at The HIRE Talent.
+“When employees come to work sick, they jeopardize the rest of the team and put them at risk of also getting sick, which then means that each employee will soon face the same amount of lost productivity and the business now has to shoulder [multiple] sick employees rather than just the one,” said Stephanie Troiano, executive recruiter at talent search firm Wimbush & Associates.

 However noble an employee’s intentions, coming to work sick is reckless and costly.
-Researchers from the University of Arizona found that when one worker spends just 2-4 hours in the workplace, they spread germs to 40-60 percent of commonly touched surfaces in the area.
-Illness spreads quickly, especially in confined spaces like offices.
+Research from the University of Arizona found that when one worker spends just two to four hours in the workplace, they spread germs to more than 50% of commonly touched surfaces in the area.
+Illness spreads quickly, especially in a confined space like an office.

-“When sick employees feel compelled to physically go to work, they risk exposing the entire office staff and their clients to disease,” said Ilana Jacqueline, patient advocate and author of Surviving and Thriving with an Invisible Chronic Illness (New Harbinger Publications, 2018).
-"For an otherwise healthy employee, it may cost them several days of a bad cold.
-For more at-risk populations, it could result in hospitalizations, the need of intravenous antibiotics and weeks of grueling recovery.”
+“When sick employees feel compelled to physically go to work, they risk exposing the entire office staff and their clients to disease,” said Ilana Jacqueline, patient advocate and author of Surviving and Thriving with an Invisible Chronic Illness.
+“For an otherwise healthy employee, it may cost them several days of a bad cold.
+For more at-risk populations, it could result in hospitalizations, the need of intravenous antibiotics, and weeks of grueling recovery.”

 How to prevent presenteeism

-Employers have several options when it comes to presenteeism.
-By combining policies that allow workers to take time off without sacrificing their vacation days with remote work capabilities, employers can significantly reduce instances of presenteeism.
-Making it clear in day-to-day culture that employees can and should take time off when they need to also helps highly motivated employees feel more secure stepping away to recover.
+By combining policies that allow workers to take time off without sacrificing vacation days and remote work capabilities, employers can significantly reduce instances of presenteeism.

 1. Offer a paid sick leave policy.

-“Employees should provide generous PTO and sick days,” said Shemifhar Freytes, an engagement and corporate culture strategist at Enlivity.
+“Employees should provide generous PTO and sick days,” said Shemifhar Freytes, engagement and corporate culture strategist at Enlivity.
 “A lot of employees show up to work sick because they don’t want to use their vacation time.
-Giving them flexibility and generous PTO will help them take the time they need to recover."
-[Interested in time and attendance systems for your business?
-Check out our best picks.]
+Giving them flexibility and generous PTO will help them take the time they need to recover.”

 When employees feel sick but still want to work, there’s often no reason for them to come into the office and risk spreading germs.
-Today’s employees have the tools to work from home when needed.
-Companies should give employees the flexibility to stay home when they're unwell.
+Today’s employees have the tools to work from home when needed, including remote working tools like Zoom and Microsoft Teams.

 “With the rise of video conference software and online workspace organizational tools, employees are better equipped than ever before to do their jobs from the comfort of their own homes,” Jacqueline said.
 “Whether their illnesses are chronic or acute, if companies implement the use of these tools, not only will they minimize the cost of absenteeism due to illness, but also due to inclement weather, traffic and parental leave.”

-Making it clear that management not only supports but encourages employees taking time off until their health recovers can go a long way in preventing presenteeism.
-Many workers are simply worried about what their bosses might think, so reassuring them regularly and cementing time off into workplace culture is a big help.
+If you make it clear that management supports and encourages employees to take time off until their health recovers, that goes a long way in preventing presenteeism.
+Many workers are worried about what their managers and leadership teams might think, so reassuring them regularly and cementing time off into workplace culture is a big help.